James A. Burden Jr.: Career

 In 1921, as a result of two horse fall injuries his brother, Arthur, sustained which caused him to be placed under constant care from late 1913, Burden filed a petition while his sister-in-law, Cynthia Roche's, was away in London, requesting that Arthur Burden be declared incompetent.
 His brother died from pneumonia shortly thereafter in June 1921.

 At the time of his death in 1932, he was president of Burden Iron Works.
 In 1940, after his death, the company was purchased by Republic Steel.

 Society life

 As a wedding gift for Burden and his bride, his father-in-law commissioned Warren & Wetmore to design and build a residence at 7 East 91st Street on Carnegie Hill in New York City.
 Burden was a trustee of the Woodside Presbyterian Church and was a member of the Knickerbocker Club, Metropolitan Club, Racquet and Tennis Club, India House of New York City and Meadowbrook Club of Long Island.

 Personal life

 On June 6, 1895, Burden married Florence Adele Sloane, who was the eldest daughter of William D. Sloane (the head of W. & J. Sloane) and Emily Thorn Vanderbilt, a granddaughter of Cornelius Vanderbilt.
-The couple were wed by the Reverend William Grosvenor at Trinity Episcopal Church in Lenox, Massachusetts.
+The couple were wed at Trinity Episcopal Church in Lenox, Massachusetts.
 Together, they were the parents of three children: